connext/IRCs/2-onchain-interactions.md

 When calling contract methods:

 - the channel wallet will be the one who holds a key for the channel account, signs channel states, and encodes them into the eth transaction data field.
-- the onchain service will be the one who holds a key for an eth account with gas money(?)
+- the onchain service will be the one who holds a key for an eth account with gas money

-The channel wallet & onchain service keys {can,should} (not?) be the same key..?
+The channel wallet & onchain service keys can be the same key if it is funded for gas, but do not have to be.

 ### Implementation Details